We are hiring

 Graz is a city for gourmets.
 Be it restaurants, cafés, bars and bakeries, all kinds of treats are on offer here.
 Besides upscale restaurants, there are many inexpensive options.
 The vegan/vegetarian cuisine is great and there are also many options for snacks from all kinds of countries, from Thai, Indian, Chinese, Turkish to excellent Italian.

 Crime rate is low and decreasing compared to other Austrian cities like Vienna.
-Many joke that nothing really happens in Graz most of the time.
-Only bicycles are at risk of being stolen, so get a good lock!
 It is enormously safe to live in Graz, given that Austria is ranked 4th in various global safety indices.